grew-nlp/grew_doc/content/usage/cli.md

 ---
 # Clean

-The commands below removes all `marshal` files produced by the `grew compile` command.
+The commands below removes the `marshal` files produced by the `grew compile` command for the set of corpora described in the [JSON file](../../doc/corpora) `corpora.json`.

 `grew clean -i <corpora.json>`